fenago/datascience-ml-next-level/Lab 13 - Predicting Numeric Outcomes with Linear Regression/Lab_13.md

 amount of a mobile transaction, along with scaling your data in an effective pipeline, to bring potential improvements to your performance.

-Finally, you learned how to optimize your model by using the concept of regularization, in the form of ridge and lasso regression.